spazznolo/spazznolo.github.io/_posts/2023-05-17-goalie-consistency-4.md

 "Goaltenders make up the least predictable position in hockey.
 Their behavior confounds analysts and casual fans alike.
 It isn’t uncommon for a good goalie to have a below replacement level year, or for an unknown goalie to come in and dominate the league for a stretch of time.
 This may partly explain the relative dearth of analysis on goalies - they're voodoo, it's often said."
 </p>
 <p>
-Let's again look at uncertainty, but this time, instead of the uncertainty in goalie performance we'll look at the uncertainty in goalie skill.
+Let's shift our focus from the uncertainty of goalie performance to the uncertainty in goalie skill.
 There's a difference.
-In the previous three posts I looked at the variance in game-to-game outcomes, but this time I want to look at the variance in a goalie's actual expected save percentage.
+In the previous three posts, I looked at the variance in game-to-game outcomes, but this time I want to look at the variance in a goalie's actual expected save percentage.
 To do this, we'll use empirical Bayes.
 This has been explored in <a href="https://hockey-graphs.com/2018/06/21/comparing-scoring-talent-with-empirical-bayes/">previous</a> <a href="http://varianceexplained.org/r/empirical_bayes_baseball/">papers</a>.
 This post is a launchpad for more detailed, rigorous research.
 </p>
 <p>
 <h5>Step One</h5>